13 Very Long Books to Get Lost In

 René Sel and Charles Duquet travel to the New World from France as indentured servants, working as barkskins who clear the land for settlement.
 Duquet escapes as soon as possible to make his living in the fur trade, and later lumber, in Boston.
 Sel stays and marries Mari, a Mi’kmaq woman.
 Thus, their lives diverge forever, one Native American family and one Anglicized.
 This is their story, told over three centuries, and the story of the land that defines them.

-A book cover for the novel "the terror" by dan simmons, featuring a depiction of a sailing ship trapped in ice with a group of people in a frigid environment, along with promotional mentions of it being a national bestseller and an original amc series.
+The cover of the novel "the terror" by dan simmons, featuring a sailing ship trapped in ice and a group of people braving a harsh, snowy landscape.

 It’s 1845, and the men aboard the HMS Terror are searching for the legendary Northwest Passage.
 For more than a year, however, their ship has been frozen in a vast, immovable landscape.
 They’ve rationed supplies and managed to stay alive, but now there’s something on the ice.
 Eventually, the men realize they’re being hunted and a last, desperate effort to escape is their only chance at survival.